 Keenz 7S offers more storage space: it has big storage basket with built-in shoe storage.
 On the opposite site there are few additional pockets for small items.

-Oh, and if you purchase this stroller wagon on Keenz official website, you will receive a cooler (that fits inside the storage bin) and a cup holder.
+PRO TIP: If you purchase this stroller wagon from PishPosh Baby store, you will receive a cooler (that fits inside the storage bin) and a cup holder!

 7. Weight & Folding

 Veer wagon folds up flat (even the sides fold down) and features self-stand so you could easily store it at home or in a car trunk.